Nell's husband has worked at a scrapyard for many years and knows all the ins and outs of making money out of scrap copper and other metals.

-You can of course burn of the plastic covering of wire, this way is much quicker as it leaves the copper nearly cleaned of plastic, but black.
-The only trouble with this is, if it gets damaged in the flames, it will be regarded as grade 2. less Money.
+You can of course burn off the plastic covering of wire, this way is much quicker as it leaves the copper nearly cleaned of plastic but black.
+The only trouble with this is, if it gets damaged in the flames, it will be regarded as grade 2.
+Less Money.

 Scrap Copper Prices

 At this moment in time, September 2010.
 Copper is marked as: